 Vacation Days Postdoctoral fellows are entitled to a minimum of fifteen (15) paid vacation days each year.
 Vacation days may not be carried over to the following year, and there is no compensation for vacation time not taken.
 Mentors should be advised in advance as to the postdoctoral fellows’ vacation plans and should approve the vacation time off.

 Sick Days Postdoctoral fellows are eligible to accrue paid sick days at a rate of one (1) day per month retroactive to date of hire, to a maximum of twelve (12) paid sick days per year.
 Unused sick days may be carried over from year to year cumulative to a maximum of sixty (60) days.

 Leave of Absence Postdoctoral fellows may need to take time away from Mount Sinai for an extended period of time to attend to personal matters or illness.
 A “Leave of Absence” may be available to provide the flexibility needed to maintain the relationship with Mount Sinai while taking care of these personal concerns or illness.
 Please review our LOA Process and Procedures for Postdoctoral Fellows.

 As a postdoc at ISMMS you are eligible for a number of benefits including medical, dental, and vision coverage, along with a variety of life insurance and disability plans.
 ISMMS’ BeneFlex program allows you to tailor these options to suit your own needs.
 Descriptions of policies and options are available through Human Resources on the intranet.
 Benefits start on the first day of the month following your appointment.
 In addition, short-term insurance to cover any coverage time gaps is available through these vendors:

 - HTH Worldwide – 888-350-2002

 - Visitors Insurance – 800-344-9540

-Below are the mandatory stipends for postdoctoral fellows at ISMMS.
-You may pay a postdoctoral fellow a stipend/salary above the stipend level.
+Below are the mandatory minimum stipend/salary for postdoctoral fellows at ISMMS.